Amaliegade 4: St. Croix Sugar House

 A sugar refinery known as St. Croix Sugar House was in approximately 1783 established at the site by Østersøisk-guineisk Handelsselskab.
 The sugar refinery was by 1787 managed by Niels Nielsen Hald.
 He lived in one of the apartments of the corner building with his five children (aged two to 14), a maid, three sugar refinery workers (svend)) and nine apprentices.
 Jeppe Prætorius was by 1787 among the residents.

 The company was liquidated in 1787.
 The sugar refinery was continued by new owners but closed during the economic crisis of the war with England and the bombardment of Copenhagen in 1807.

 Christian Rønnenkamp

-The property was sold in public auction to Christian Rønnenkamp who already owned a sugar refinery in Dronningens Rværgade.
-He constructed the building at Amaliegade 4 in 1828-29 and moved his sugar business to the new site.
-He lived in the building at No. 4 but also used it as a retail outlet.
+The property was sold in a public auction to Christian Rønnenkamp who already owned a sugar refinery in Dronningens Tværgade.
+The present building on the site (Amaliegade 4) was constructed for him in 1828-29.
+He both had his home in, and ran his business from, the new building.
+His sugar products were sold from a retail outlet on the ground floor.

-Later history

 In 1835, Rønnenkamp purchased the estates of Næsbygård and Bavelse from the Danish government.
-He then sold his property in Copenhagen and the sugar refinery closed but at least in the beginning he seems to have experimented with cultivation of sugar beats on his new estates.
+He then sold his property in Copenhagen and the sugar refinery closed, but at least in the beginning he seems to have experimented with cultivation of sugar beets on his new estates.

-Count Carl von Moltke, who had lived at Sankt Annæ Plads 15 for the last nine years, moved to Amaliegade 4 in 1854 or 184 but soon thereafter continued to Amaliegade 17.
-Amaliegade 14 was then taken over by Frederik Marcus Knuth, Count of Knuthenborg, but he died on 8 January 1856.
-Former prime minister Christian Albrecht Bluhme lived at Amaliegade 4 in 1862–63.